European Convention on Human Rights

 - European Convention on Human Rights (initially signed in 1950) (Photo: European Commission)

 Inspired by the UN Declaration on Human Rights, the Council of Europe established the European Convention on Human Rights and Fundamental Freedoms.
-A Court of Human Rights was established in Strasbourg to adjudicate on human rights violations.
+A Court of Human Rights was established in Strasbourg to adjudicate on human rights violations, and member states of the Council of Europe have agreed to be bound by its judgements.

 The Convention was signed in Rome in 1950 and took effect from 1953.
 Citizens of states which have signed up to the Convention may bring cases against their own governments, alleging breaches of human rights under the Convention.

-Through the Lisbon Treaty, the Charter on fundamental rights will have the same legal value as the treaties that is to say that it will become as legally binding as primary law.
+Through the Lisbon Treaty, the Charter on Fundamental Rights have gained the same legal value as the treaties - that is to say that it is legally binding as primary EU law.
+The Melloni case in 2013 decided that the Charter has primacy over national constitutions.

 Links